-The Weaving Workshop is approx. 144 m2.
-The workshop is fitted with five looms suitable for working with relatively large items.
+The Weaving Workshop is approx. 145 m2 fitted with five looms suitable for working with relatively large items.
 The weaving workshop and the yarn dyeing shop are on the same floor.
-The weaving workshop also holds various other kinds of weaving equipment: distaff holders, yarn reels, bobbin winders, various reeds etc. You will have to bring your own scissors, sewing materials, measuring tapes etc.
+The workshop also holds various other kinds of weaving equipment: distaff holders, yarn reels, bobbin winders, various reeds etc. You will have to bring your own scissors, sewing materials, measuring tapes etc.

 Before applying for residency at the workshop you will have to decide which kind of loom is most suitable for your project.
-In some cases the workshop consultant will be able to help out with handling large looms.
-As there are several looms in each room, you should expect to be sharing the workshop with others.
+In some cases the workshop consultant will be able to help out with handling large looms – she will not carry out the work for you.
+As there are several looms in the workshop, you should expect to be sharing the it with others.